awslabs/aws-lambda-rust-runtime/README.md

 - `alb`: for events coming from [Amazon Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/).
 - `apigw_rest`: for events coming from [Amazon API Gateway Rest APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-rest-api.html).
-- `apigw_http`: for events coming from [Amazon API Gateway HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api.html).
+- `apigw_http`: for events coming from [Amazon API Gateway HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api.html) and [AWS Lambda Function URLs](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html).
 - `apigw_websockets`: for events coming from [Amazon API Gateway WebSockets](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api.html).

 If you only want to support one of these sources, you can disable the default features, and enable only the source that you care about in your package's `Cargo.toml` file.
 Substitute the dependency line for `lambda_http` for the snippet below, changing the feature that you want to enable: